-VT Astute Growth Fund Type of Scheme: UCITS scheme Investment Manager: : Astute Investment Management Limited PRN: 928666 Investment Objective & Policy: The investment objective of the Fund is to deliver total returns (comprised of income and capital growth) of the Consumer Prices Index + 3.5% over the long term (10 years) (net of management fees and underlying fund charges).
-Capital is in fact at risk and there is no guarantee that a positive return will be achieved over a ten year, or any, period.
-The Fund will seek to achieve its objective by investing at least 70% in a range of collective investment vehicles (including exchange traded funds, investment trusts and funds managed and/or operated by the ACD or Investment Manager) providing exposure to asset classes including equities, fixed interest investments, cash, structured products and alternative assets such as absolute return funds, property and infrastructure.
-Equity exposure within the portfolio is expected to be more than 50% and typically around 80%.
-The Fund may also invest directly in equities, fixed income, money market instruments, deposits, cash and near cash.
+VT Mustang Fund

+Type of Scheme: UCITS scheme

+PRN: 950855

+Investment Objective & Policy:

+The investment objective of the Fund is to provide a total return through a combination of capital growth and income over the long term (10 years +).

+The Fund will seek to achieve its objective by investing in a globally diversified portfolio, primarily (at least 70%) consisting of a range of openended funds and other collective investment vehicles such as investment trusts and exchange traded funds (which may include those managed or operated by the ACD and Investment Manager) which will provide exposure to asset classes, mainly (at least 50%) equities and to a lesser extent fixed income, money market instruments, cash.
+There may also be exposure to alternatives such as, property and commodities.

+The Fund may also invest directly in equities (with such direct equity exposure typically expected to involve between 5 and 15% of the portfolio), fixed income, money market instruments, deposits, cash and near cash.

+The Fund will be actively managed.

 The Fund will not have any particular geographic, industry or economic sector focus and as such weightings in these may vary as required.

-Derivatives: The Fund may hold derivatives for Efficient Portfolio Management purposes (including hedging).
+Derivatives: The Fund may hold derivatives for Efficient Portfolio Management purposes.
 It is not intended that the use of derivatives for EPM purposes will increase the risk profile of the Fund.
-The Fund may invest in other collective investment schemes which may themselves use derivatives for investment purposes.
-Benchmark: A target for the Fund's performance has been set by reference to the UK Consumer Price Index (CPI) + 3.5% (the " Index ") over a ten year period.
-The Consumer Price Index is published by the Office for National Statistics, further information for which can be obtained from www.ons.gov.uk.
-The Index has been selected as a target to beat as it a common standard which will allow assessment as to whether shareholders' investments are growing in real terms.

-Accounting date: Final: 31 March
+Performance Comparator:

+The Fund is not managed to or constrained by a benchmark, and nor does the ACD use a benchmark in order to assess performance.

+However, the performance of the Fund can be compared to that of the IA not included in the Index.

+Mixed Investment 40%-85% (the "Index").

+This benchmark has been selected as it is considered that the Index most closely reflects the risk/return objectives of the Fund at the current time.
+For the avoidance of doubt, the Investment Manager is not bound or influenced by the Index when making its decisions and can make investments that are

-Interim: 30 September
+Accounting date: 30 September (final)

+31 March (interim)

-Income distribution/allocation dates: Final: By 31 May Interim: By 30 November
+Income By 30 November

+distribution/allocation

+dates:

 Shares Classes: Class A (Accumulation)

-Initial charge: Nil
+Initial charge: Class A - 0%

 Redemption Charge: Nil

 Switching Charge: Nil

-Annual Management Charge: £25,0005 per annum plus Class A - 0.35% per annum
+Annual Management £18,0005 per annum plus

+Charge:

-Charges taken from: of the Net Asset Value of the Sub-fund (plus VAT if applicable).
-Capital
+Class A - 0.30% per annum on assets up to £15 million and 0.20% per annum thereafter the above percentages being percentages of the Net Asset Value of the Sub-fund attributable to the relevant Class (plus VAT if applicable).

-(Note: deducting charges from capital may erode or constrain capital growth)
+Charges taken from: Income

 Investment minima: 6

-Lump sum subscription £1,000
+Lump sum subscription Class A - £10,000,000

-Top-up £100
+Top-up Class A - £500

-Holding £1,000
+Holding Class A - £1,000

-Regular saving: £100 per month
+Regular saving: £250 per month

 Redemption N/A (provided minimum holding is maintained)

 Switching N/A (provided minimum holding is maintained)

-5 The fixed element of the fee shall rise annually in line with the rate of inflation (calculated in accordance with the Consumer Prices Index) on 1 January each year (from 1 January 2021)).
-In the event of negative inflation, this fee will remain 6 The ACD may waive the minimum levels (and initial charge and redemption charge) at its discretion.
+5 The fixed element of the fee shall rise annually in line with the rate of inflation (calculated in accordance with the Consumer Prices Index) on 1 June each year (from 1 June 2021).
+In the event of negative inflation, the fixed element of the fee will remain unchanged.

+6 The ACD may waive the minimum levels (and initial charge and redemption charge) at its discretion.